-Here are ten great tasting baked hams, perfect for your Easter, Christmas, or Thanksgiving dinner, or for any festive family feast.
+Here are 13 great-tasting baked hams, perfect for your Easter or Christmas dinner, or for any festive family feast.

 A fresh ham must be cooked to 145 F. Whether it is fresh or fully cooked, if your ham was not packaged by a USDA inspected plant, the ham must be heated to at least 165 F.

 This ham is baked with a flavorful brown sugar and beer glaze.
 Feel free to substitute cola or ginger ale for the beer.
 Or use a non-alcohol beer.

 Cola and maple syrup jazz up this tasty ham glaze.
 This is a delicious glaze to use on your holiday dinner ham.